• Bread Machine

 • The tips below are designed to help bread machine “novices” and those who haven’t touched their bread machine in years.

-• This recipe is part of our series on Bread Machine Recipes.
+• This recipe is part of Bread Dad’s series on Bread Machine Recipes such as buttery white bread, banana bread, bagels and French bread.

 • Another common error – Not premixing or scraping the sides of the bread pan.
 If you do not premix/scrape, you are very likely to have flour stuck to the sides of the bread pan and your cinnamon bread.
 Compared to making bread dough, bread machines have a much harder time completely mixing the batter of moist “quick breads” (lots of flour gets stuck to the sides of the bread pan).
 For more information, read the premixing/scraping tips lower down on the page.